bdnorris/ui-library-starter/README.md

 Webfonts and other static files are the trickiest thing in this process as routes to those files set in your CSS may not work with the system you're integrating with.
 I don't have a great solve for this other than to adapt this tool to your projects needs rather than the other way around.

 That being said, the `/static` folder allows the simple copying of it's contents to the `/dist` file with no transformations.
+You might do well do make the /static folder mirror your project.

+If paths end up being a problem, it can perhaps be solved by using [Gulp Pipe](https://gulpjs.com/docs/en/getting-started/working-with-files/) functions to exercise greater control of copying of files in your build process.
 ## Images

 As noted, static files and paths are tricky with this setup.
 In the case of images, you can either put them in the `/static` folder where they will be copied to the `/dist` folder, or, you can put them in `/src/images` where they will be shrunk with `imagemin`.